Whitelocke History, Family Crest & Coats of Arms

 Early History of the Whitelocke family

 This web page shows only a small excerpt of our Whitelocke research.
-Another 285 words (20 lines of text) covering the years 1657, 1624, 1570, 1632, 1610, 1622, 1605, 1675, 1631, 1701, 1654, 1659, 1584, 1537, 1625 and 1709 are included under the topic Early Whitelocke History in all our PDF Extended History products and printed products wherever possible.
+Another 133 words (10 lines of text) covering the years 1586, 1624, 1565, 1608, 1564, 1570, 1632, 1610, 1622, 1605, 1675, 1631, 1701, 1654, 1659, 1584, 1537, 1625 and 1709 are included under the topic Early Whitelocke History in all our PDF Extended History products and printed products wherever possible.

 Whitelocke Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Whitelocke has appeared include Whitlock, Whitelock, Witlock and others.

 Early Notables of the Whitelocke family (pre 1700)

 Another 69 words (5 lines of text) are included under the topic Early Whitelocke Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Whitelocke family to Ireland

 Some of the Whitelocke family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Whitelocke family to the New World and Oceana
+Migration of the Whitelocke family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Whitelocke arrived in North America very early: Thomas and Ann Whitlock, who settled in Virginia in 1638; William Whitelock settled in Barbados in 1776.